DungeonMasterRobby/God/README.md

 # God Campaign

-This is for all datails on the good campaign.
-All Players that want to use this as a resource only look in to folder marked "player".
+These are the datails on the God campaign.
+All Players that want to use this as a resource only look in to folder marked "player" or the README.
-If no folder exists, then there is no information designed for you to view.

 * rules